 Operands are either numbers or strings. `expr' coerces anything appearing in an operand position to an integer or a string depending on the operation being applied to it.

-Strings are not quoted for `expr' itself, though you may need to quote them to protect characters with special meaning to the shell, e.g., spaces.
+Strings are not quoted for `expr' itself, though you might need to quote them to protect characters with special meaning to the shell, e.g., spaces.

-Operators may given as infix symbols or prefix keywords.
+Operators can be given as infix symbols or prefix keywords.
 Parentheses may be used for grouping in the usual manner (you must quote parentheses to avoid the shell evaluating them, however).

 `expr' supports pattern matching and other string operators.
 These